wcjson/wcjson/README.md

 needs to point to useable memory and the
 *v\_nitems*
 member needs to be set to the number of items available in that array.
-On successful completion, that array holds the deserialized document structure and the
+On successful completion that array holds the deserialized document structure and the
 *v\_nitems*
 member is updated to the number of items used in that array.